SohaT7/Purchase_Analysis/README.md

 * predicted_purchased.label: the binary classifier ("1" for a purchase and "0" for no purchase)
 * predicted_purchased.prob: the probability of the particular event occurring as predicted by the model

+Some example predictions are shown below:

 <img style="width:100%" alt="predictions_0" src="https://github.com/SohaT7/Purchase_Analysis/blob/main/Images/Predict_1.png">

 <img style="width:100%" alt="predictions_1" src="https://github.com/SohaT7/Purchase_Analysis/blob/main/Images/Predict_2.png">

 ## Summary
+This project explored the Google Analytics dataset in two parts.
+The first part comprised of running queries on the dataset to find the percentage of purchasers versus non-purchasers, top 10 products by revenue, top 10 countries by visitors, and channel grouping by visitors.
+The second part involved building a machine learning model in BigQuery which predicts whether a visitor on the website will make a purchase or not.
+The model has great performance with a roc_auc (Receiver Operating Characteristic Area Under Curve) value of 92% and an accuracy level of 95.5%.

 ## Contact Information
 Email: st.sohatariq@gmail.com